BlueBrain/nexus/src/main/paradox/docs/additional-info/faq.md

 **What is JSON-LD?**

 JSON-LD is a JavaScript Object Notation for Linked Data.
-It is a set of W3C standards specifications which enable a semantic-preserving data exchange and allows to solve the ambiguity problem, including a @context object.
+A JSON-LD payload is then converted to an RDF Graph for validation purposes and for ingestion in the Knowledge Graph.

 **What is RDF?**